NOTE FOR PAUL GILDING

 BACKGROUND NOTE FOR BENEFIT OF READERS

 Paul Gilding – Is an Australian by birth who is an Author and Advocate for sustainability and was Head of Greenpeace International.
 He is Consultant to major corporations, Member of Cambridge University’s Programme for Sustainability Leadership, Blogger and runs newsletter “the Cockatoo Chronicles.
 His article in No. 43 of the ‘Cockatoo Chronicles’ questioned the validity of an ‘economic’ assumption that he and fellow change agents have historically made about corporations’ ability to adapt quickly enough in the global warming world and has raised the issue for discussion and debate.
 The following commentary represents this author’s contribution to that discussion and debate.
-Paul has approved the inclusion of this commentary of this authors web site.
-It is included in both the ‘Climate change’ and the ‘Economics’ tabs at: https://brians-satchel.com/.
+Paul has approved the inclusion of this commentary on this authors web site.
+It is included in the ‘Climate Change’ tab at: https://brians-satchel.com/tag/climate-change/.

 COMMENTARY BY BRIAN